-Dr. Sándor Csányi (61) graduated from the College of Finance and Accountancy in 1974 with a bachelor's degree in business administration and in 1980 from the Budapest University of Economic Sciences with a degree in economics.
-He is an economist with a specialisation in finance, and is also a qualified pricing specialist and certified auditor.
+Dr. Sándor Csánvi graduated from the College of Finance and Accountancy in 1974 with a bachelor's degree in business administration and in 1980 from the Budapest University of Economic Sciences with a degree in economics.
+He is an economist with a specialisation in finance and a chartered auditor.
 After graduation he worked at the Revenue Directorate and then at the Secretariat of the Ministry of Finance, after which, between 1983 and 1986, he was a departmental head at the Ministry of Agriculture and Food Industry.
 From 1986 to 1989 he worked as a head of department at Magyar Hitel Bank.
 He was deputy CEO of K&H Bank from 1989 to 1992.
-Since 1992 he has been Chairman & CEO of OTP Bank Plc., where he is responsible for the Bank's strategy and overall operation.
-He is a member of the European Board of Directors for MasterCard, one of the world's leading payment card companies, and is Vice Chairman of the Board of Directors of MOL Plc., Co-Chairman of the National Association of Entrepreneurs and Employers (VOSZ), and until April 2011 was a member of the Board of Directors of the Hungarian Banking Association.
-He has been Chairman of the Hungarian Football Association (MLSZ) since July 2010.
-As of 31 December 2013 he held 10.000 ordinary OTP shares (while the total number of OTP shares held by him directly and indirectly was 500,000).
+Since 1992 he has been Chairman & CEO of OTP Bank Plc.
+He is a member of the Europe Advisory Board for MasterCard, one of the world's leading payment card companies, and Vice Chairman of the Board of Directors of MOL Plc., Co-Chairman of the National Association of Entrepreneurs and Employers (VOSZ) and Co-Chairman of the Chinese-Hungarian Business Council.
+He has been the President of the Hungarian Football Association (MLSZ) since July 2010.

+As of 31 December 2014 he held 108,866 ordinary 0TP shares (while the total number of 0TP shares held by him directly and indirectly was 608,866).

-Dr. Antal Pongrácz Deputy Chairman Deputy CEO Staff Division
+Dr. Antal Pongrácz Deputy Chairman, Deputy CEO Staff Division

-Dr. Antal Pongrácz (68) graduated from the Budapest University of Economic Sciences and earned a PhD in 1971.
+Dr. Antal Pongrácz graduated from the Budapest University of Economic Sciences and earned a PhD in 1971.
 From 1969 he worked as an analyst at the Petrochemical Investment Company, then as a group manager at the Revenue Directorate until 1975.
 From 1976 he held various executive positions at the Ministry of Finance.
-After that, he was the first Deputy Chairman of the State Office for Youth and Sports.
-Between 1988 and 1990 he was the first Deputy CEO of OTP Bank.
+After that, in 1986-87 he was the first deputy Chairman of the State Office for Youth and Sports.
+Between 1988 and 1990 he was the first deputy CEO of OTP Bank.
 Between 1991 and 1994 he was CEO, and then Chairman & CEO, of the European Commercial Bank Rt.
 Between 1994 and 1998 he was Chairman & CEO of Szerencsejáték Rt., then in 1998-99 he served as CEO of Hungarian flagship carrier, Malév.
-Since 2001 he has been executive director of OTP Bank's Staff Division and more recently, Deputy CEO.
-He has been a member of OTP Bank's Board of Directors since 2002, and its Chairman since 9 June 2009.
-Since 12 April 2012 he has been Chairman of the Supervisory Board of OTP Banka Hrvatska d.d.
-As of 31 December 2013 he held 14.400 ordinary OTP shares.
+Since 2001 he has been managing director of OTP Bank's Staff Division and more recently, deputy CEO.
+He has been a member of OTP Bank Plc.'s Board of Directors since 2002, and its deputy Chairman since 9 June 2009.
+Since 12 April 2012 he has been Chairman of the Supervisory Board of OTP banka Hrvatska d.d.
+As of 31 December 2014 he held 25,427 ordinary OTP shares.

-Dr. István Gresa Deputy CEO

-Deputy CEO Credit Approval and Risk Management Division
+Dr. István Gresa Deputy CEO Credit Approval and Risk Management Division

-Dr. István Gresa (61) graduated from the College of Finance and Accountancy in 1974 and received a degree in economics from the Budapest University of Economic Sciences in 1980.
+Dr. István Gresa graduated from the College of Finance and Accountancy in 1974 and received a degree in economics from the Budapest University of Economic Sciences in 1980.
 He earned a PhD from the same establishment in 1983.
 He has worked in the banking sector since 1989.
 Between 1989 and 1993 he was branch manager of Budapest Bank's Zalaegerszeg branch.
-From 1993 he was director of OTP Bank's Zala County Directorate. and from 1998 he served as the executive director of the bank's West Transdanubian Region.
-Since 1 March 2006 he has been Deputy CEO of OTP Bank, as well as the head of the Credit Approval and Risk Management Division and Chairman of the Board of Directors at OTP Factoring Ltd. He has been a member of OTP Bank's Board of Directors since 27 April 2012.
-As of 31 December 2013 he held
+From 1993 he was director of OTP Bank's Zala County Directorate, and from 1998 he served as the managing director of the bank's West Transdanubian Region.
+Since 1 March 2006 he has been deputy CEO of OTP Bank, as well as the head of the Credit Approval and Risk Management Division and Chairman of the Board of Directors at OTP Factoring Ltd. He has been a member of OTP Bank's Board of Directors since 27 April 2012.
+As of 31 December 2014 he held 45,752 ordinary OTP shares.

-László Bencsik

-CFO, Deputy CEO Strategy and Finance Division
+László Bencsik Chief Finance and Strategic Officer Strategy and Finance Division